Warning: Major spoilers follow for Squid Game.

 Where does Squid Game go next?

-Although a Squid Game season 2 hasn’t yet been confirmed by Netflix – creator Hwang Dong-hyuk has “other things he’s working on” right now – season 1’s final episode still leaves plenty of room to speculate where the show could be headed next.
+Squid Game season 2 hasn’t yet been green-lit by Netflix – creator Hwang Dong-hyuk has “other things he’s working on” right now, including a film project – but season 1’s final episode still leaves plenty of room for speculation as to where the show could be headed next.

-Should the show decide to go in this direction, it could do so in two ways.
+Should the show decide to go in this direction – as seems likely to be the case – it could do so in two ways.
 The first might see Gi-hun attempt to convince others of the game’s existence, exposing its corruption and inhumanity from the outside – he is, after all, a much richer man now.
 The second could see Gi-hun return to the game itself, with greater knowledge of its inner workings and ultimate objectives.

 As unlikely as that second scenario sounds – it doesn’t really make sense for Gi-hun to return to a game which almost cost him his life – the former, more realistic scenario would likely eliminate much of what makes Squid Game so entertaining: the games themselves.